×

 If you are thinking about moving to Punta Cana, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Punta Cana, Dominican Republic, can vary greatly depending on the type and location of the property.
 For instance, a one-bedroom apartment in the city center may cost around $500 per month, while the same type of apartment outside the city center may cost around $300 per month.
 If you're looking to buy property, a one-bedroom apartment in the city center may cost around $100,000, while a similar property outside the city center may cost around $70,000.
-Luxury villas and beachfront properties can cost significantly more, often in the millions of dollars," commented one expat who made the move to Punta Cana.
+Luxury villas and beachfront properties can cost significantly more, often in the millions of dollars," said one expat in Punta Cana.

 Should I buy or rent a home in Punta Cana?